plumj-am/asm/NOTES.md

-# jamesukiyo's learning notes for fasm and nasm
+# PlumJam's Learning Notes for Assembler

 This file is a collection of notes I've made while learning NASM and FASM.
 The initial FASM notes consist of Rust comparisons I made when getting started.
 They